Top Pros and Cons of Online Nursing Continuing Education

 As a nurse, there are many reasons you may be looking into nursing continuing education courses.

-In many states, nurses are required to complete continuing education units (CEUs) to renew their licenses, and online nursing programs are a great way to learn about the latest medical advancements and certifications.
+In many states, nurses must complete continuing education units (CEUs) to renew their licenses, and online nursing programs are a great way to learn about the latest medical advancements and certifications.

-With your busy schedule, you may think that online nursing programs are the best option for your CEU needs, but will you get the same educational benefit that you would through other mediums?
+With your busy schedule, you may think that online nursing programs are the best option for your CEU needs, but will you get the same educational benefit through other mediums?

 Below are the pros and cons of online nursing programs.

 One of the most common reasons nurses turn to online nursing programs is the scheduling flexibility they offer.
 Nurses can work long shifts that often change by the week, making them unable to commit to a designated time for traditional courses.